- StoreProjects

 People Also Asked

-Q: What can I make with a wood lathe?A: You can make a number of wooden objects, including but not limited to bowls, cups, pans and spoons.
+You can make a number of wooden objects, including but not limited to bowls, cups, pans, and spoons.

-Q: How long must wood dry before I can use it in the lathe?A: To make the most out of your woodworking experience, you should research the unique drying periods for the type of wood you’re using.
+To make the most of your woodworking experience, you should research the unique drying periods for the type of wood you're using.
 This is because certain types of wood will require different treatment.

-Q: Do I have to wear safety gear while operating a wood lathe?A: To look out for your safety, it’s best to wear goggles while working with a wood lathe.
-This is because flyaway pieces can bring harm to your eyes.
+To look out for your safety, it's best to wear goggles while working with a wood lathe.
+This is because debris can cause harm to your eyes.
+You may choose to wear gloves or a mask as well.